Below you’ll find delicious and easy-to-make traditional Irish cocktails that I’ve been mixing up for the last 15 years.

 Ingredients wise, you’ll need a good Irish whiskey, premium ginger ale, a bag of limes and ice.
 Then simply add the whiskey, ginger and lime juice into a glass 1/2 filled with ice and stir.

-This is one of my favourite Irish mixed drinks as it’s so simple and the flavour profile packs a punch.
-Give it a try!
+This is one of my favourite Irish mixed drinks as it’s quick to make and the flavour profile packs a punch.

 2. Irish Mule